eclipse-threadx/getting-started/NXP/MIMXRT1060-EVK/readme.md

     ![NXP EVK board](media/nxp-evk-board.png)

 1. Connect the Micro USB cable to the Micro USB port on the NXP EVK, and then connect it to your computer.
 After the device powers up, a solid green LED shows the power status.
+1. Use the Ethernet cable to connect the NXP EVK to an Ethernet port.
+1. In File Explorer, find the binary file that you created in the previous section.
+1. Copy the binary file *mimxrt1060_azure_iot.bin*
 1. In File Explorer, find the NXP EVK device connected to your computer.
+The device appears as a drive on your system with the drive label **RT1050-EVK**.
-1. Copy the image file *mimxrt1060_azure_iot.bin* that you created in the previous section, and paste it into the root folder of the NXP EVK.
-The flashing process starts automatically.
+1. Paste the binary file into the root folder of the NXP EVK.
+Flashing starts automatically and completes in a few seconds.

     > Note: During the flashing process, a red LED blinks rapidly on the NXP EVK.
-The process completes in a few seconds without further notification.
-1. Use the Ethernet cable to connect the NXP EVK to an Ethernet port.

 ### Confirm device connection details